You may get cold easily due to certain health conditions, including anemia, dehydration, or vitamin deficiency. Treatment can depend on the cause.

 Symptoms of hypothyroidism vary, but often include:

-Atherosclerosis is when your blood vessels narrow because of plaque buildup.
-There are several different types, but peripheral artery disease — the narrowing of arteries that carry blood to your limbs, organs, and head — most commonly causes a cold feeling.
+With atherosclerosis, your blood vessels narrow because of plaque buildup.
+There are several different types, but peripheral artery disease most commonly causes a cold feeling.
+Peripheral artery disease is the narrowing of arteries that carry blood to your limbs, organs, and head.

 - pain, numbness, and cramping in your legs, buttocks, and feet after activity

-- weak pulse in your legs and feet
+- a weak pulse in your legs and feet

-- wounds on legs and feet heal slowly
+- slow healing of wounds on your legs and feet

 - decreased hair growth on your legs

-Raynaud’s disease is a rare blood vessel disorder that causes your blood vessels — usually in your fingers and toes — to narrow when you get cold or stressed.
-The affected area turns white or blue and feels cold, since blood isn’t getting there.
+Raynaud’s disease or Raynaud’s phenomenon is a rare condition that causes your blood vessels — usually in your fingers and toes — to narrow when you get cold or stressed.
+The affected area may become pale or blue and feel cold, since blood can’t travel there as it typically would.
 When the blood comes back, the area turns red and often throbs.

-The cause of Primary Raynaud’s disease is unknown.
-Secondary Raynaud’s disease is due to injury or an underlying disease.
+The cause of primary Raynaud’s disease is unknown.
+Secondary Raynaud’s disease can happen due to injury or an underlying condition.